eudoxia0/eudoxia0.github.io/article/_posts/2023-04-30-two-years-ocaml.md

 You can avoid this by refactoring each match into a separate function, but that has other costs.

+# Modules: Better is Worse {#modules}

+- central feature that makes sml and ocaml attractive
+    - what they are
+    - few languages have modules
+        - ada works like this

+## Modules Hide Too Much {#hiding}

+- example
+- sml deals with this

+## Consistency {#consistency}

+- requires special constraint syntax

+## Equality {#equality}

+- equality is a special case
+    - shows things are bad
+    - have the courage of your convictions

+## Implicit Specialization {#implicit}

+- implicit specialization is good

+## Multiple Implementations Are Unnecessary {#multiple-impls}

+- integer ordering by divisibility

 # Semantics {#semantics}

 Haskellers don't read this.